OHDSI/CohortGenerator/README.md

 # Features

 -   Create a cohort table and generate [cohorts](https://ohdsi.github.io/TheBookOfOhdsi/Cohorts.html) against an OMOP CDM.
+-   Get the count of subjects and events in a cohort.
 -   Provides functions for generating SQL from [CirceR](https://github.com/OHDSI/CirceR) compliant JSON definitions.
 -   Provides functions for performing incremental tasks.
 This is used by CohortGenerator to skip any cohorts that were successfully generated in a previous run.
 This functionality is generic enough for other packages to use for performing their own incremental tasks.